Contents of this page:

 Tables are available for $20 each.

-Buyers will be admitted at 10:00, with light refreshments available before and during the event.
+Buyers will be admitted at 10:00, with light refreshments and BBQ food available before and during the event.

 To book your table or for further information, contact [email protected]